 One of the most interesting aspects of the design is that the pipes, ducts and other “internal organs” of the building are on the outside, rather than hidden behind its walls.
 The urban loft-style that is so popular these days, was not the case when Centre Pompidou was built in the 1970s.

-11. External Pipes, tubes and wires are color-coded
+11. The external pipes, tubes and wires are color-coded.

 There is a logic to the colorful pipes and tubes that you see on the outside of the building: